Donno1994/PenguinShooter/README.md

-PenguinShooter is a Bitcoin Lightning enabled game which displays LN invoices within the game.
+# PenguinShooter - A Lightning Network enabled RPG which displays LN invoices within the game.
 It is a simple demo RPG in which you fight monsters and lvl up.
 You will see LN invoices as QR codes in the game and scan them with your mobile wallet or click them which copies it to clipboard for fast desktop payments (for example with Zap wallet)